Bernstein-Type Bounds for Beta Distribution

 \subsection{Background}

 The Beta distribution is ubiquitous in statistics due to its flexibility.
-Among many applications, it is used in analyses of uniform order statistics~\cite{jones2002fractional}, problems in euclidean geometry~\cite{frankl1990some}, general theory of stochastic processes~\cite{mitov2004beta} and applied statistical inference; the last category of applications includes hypothesis testing~\cite{zhang2002beta}, A/B testing in business~\cite{stucchio2015bayesian}, modeling in life-sciences~\cite{williams1975394} and others~\cite{kim2009probabilistic,kipping2013parametrizing}.
+Among many applications, it is used in analyses of uniform order statistics~\cite{jones2002fractional}, problems in Euclidean geometry~\cite{frankl1990some}, general theory of stochastic processes~\cite{mitov2004beta}, and applied statistical inference; the last category of applications includes time estimation in project management~\cite{clark1962pert}, hypothesis testing~\cite{zhang2002beta}, A/B testing in business~\cite{stucchio2015bayesian}, modelling in life sciences~\cite{williams1975394} and others~\cite{kim2009probabilistic,kipping2013parametrizing}.